-Bishnu Maya Pariyar, Hon.
+Dr. Bishnu Maya Pariyar, Hon.
 D.Litt.

-Dr. Bishnu Maya Pariyar, founding President of ADWAN.ORG, is a prolific social entrepreneur, award winning scholar and one of the most admired personalities in Nepali community abroad.
+Dr. Bishnu Maya Pariyar is award winning scholar, prolific social entrepreneur, and one of the most admired personalities in Nepali community abroad.

+Dr. Pariyar has participated in over 50 national and international conferences as a keynote speaker, guest speaker and panelist.
 Dr. Pariyar had been invited to lecture at Harvard University, Brandeis University, Boston University and other prestigious institutions.
 She has been invited as a panelist and speaker at national and international conferences including at UNIFEM, AMNESTY International, and The World Bank Family Network Forum.